krishnachaitanya9/krishnachaitanya9.github.io/_posts/2020-01-08-install_scipy_RPi.md

 pip install package_wheel.whl
 ```

 This will save you enormous amounts of time.
 Also don't forget to go through piwheels website for their tutorials on how o do use it.
 It's pretty straightforward.
+Also read this article in how piwheels is contributing to saving people's time and helping them concentrate on more pressing concerns.
+[How piwheels will save Raspberry Pi users time in 2020](https://opensource.com/article/20/1/piwheels).
 Good Day!